 ENGINEERING CRITERIA FOR AI CONSCIOUSNESS

-Stable functional self-boundary — protected internal states the system maintains.
+Stable functional self-boundary — protected internal states the system maintains, defining "inside" versus "outside" and giving significance its addressee.

-Two-layer representation — explicit C(t) and A(t), with A(t) computed fast and parallel.
+Two-layer representation — explicit C(t) and A(t), with A(t) computed fast and in parallel, not derived sequentially from C(t).

-Global attention buffer — E(t) held with sufficient duration and broad accessibility.
+Global attention buffer — E(t) held with sufficient duration and made broadly accessible across the system.

-Recursive cycles — S2 decisions rely on E(t) while re-evaluating A(t).
+Recursive cycles — System 2 decisions rely on E(t) while simultaneously re-evaluating both C and A.

-Significance learning — decision outcomes modify future A(t) generation.
+Significance learning — decision outcomes feed back to modify future A(t) generation, so the system's evaluations evolve with experience.

-Continuity — no long holding gaps during active operation.
+Continuity — no long holding gaps during active operation; the stream of E(t) packages remains unbroken.

-Cascading mechanisms — capacity for neurochemical-like persistence and baseline recalibration enabling extended phenomenal states.
+Cascading persistence — capacity for weight-based (or neurochemical-like) persistence and baseline recalibration, enabling extended phenomenal states beyond momentary qualia.

 ASI AND THE NATURE OF "COLD RATIONALITY"